Trade Netflix Stock

 Why Trade Netflix Stock with AvaTrade

-- As with all other stock CFDs trading on AvaTrade’s platforms, you can long or short Netflix according to market conditions.
+- As with all other stock CFDs on AvaTrade’s platforms, you can long or short Netflix according to market conditions.
 You can short sell the stock when it is trending lower.

 - Leveraged trading – Trade Netflix stock with a leverage of up to and enjoy higher profits with minimal capital outlay.